Verza9x/CEEP/README.md

 • 👀 I am currently interested in learning new things.
 • 🌱 I'am currently studying TI.
 • 💞️ I don't seek dating.
-• 📫 a mailbox, that is, if you want to talk to me, send me letters;
+• 📫 a mailbox, that is, if you want to talk to me, send me letters.